|$279 – $479||Price Range||$745 – $1,095|

 Why Allswell Is Better — You can learn everything you need to know about Allswell is our full review, however, as it relates to this comparison, here’s why you might prefer Allswell.

-As for Tuft & Needle, it’s also highly affordable with an MSRP of around $600 for the queen bed.
-Ordinarily, we would talk at length about what a great value Tuft & Needle is, but when you look at it next to Allswell, it’s hard to argue why T&N is more cost-effective.
+As for Tuft & Needle, it has an MSRP of around $895 for the queen bed.
+Ordinarily, we would talk at length about what a great value Tuft & Needle is, but when you look at it next to Allswell, it’s hard to argue that T&N is more cost-effective.
 Even so, you can check T&N’s website for deals since they regularly do offer bundles and sales that can save you money.

 Coil Design — There are two reasons why you might prefer the innerspring design of Allswell to the all-foam design of Tuft and Needle.